Mirabela

 Mirabela is a municipality in the north of the Brazilian state of Minas Gerais.
 As of 2020 the population was 13,620 in a total area of 721 km2.
 It became a municipality in 1962.

-Location
+Geography

 Mirabela is located at an elevation of 800 meters, 64 km. northwest of the regional center of Montes Claros.
 It is on highway BR-135, which connects Montes Claros to Januária.
 It belongs to the statistical microregion of Montes Claros.
 Neighboring municipalities are Brasília de Minas, Japonvar, Patis, Coração de Jesus, and Montes Claros.